slowmist/Cryptocurrency-Security-Audit-Guide/README.md

 - RPC theft
   [Detail](./Blockchain-Common-Vulnerability-List.md#the-ethereum-black-valentines-day-vulnerability)

-## Blockchain Mainnet Audit

-The SlowMist team adopts the strategy of "**Black-box + Gray-box**" to conduct a complete security test on the project in the way closest to the real attack.

-The SlowMist team check all vulnerabilities listing  in [SlowMist: Blockchain Common Vulnerability List](./Blockchain-Common-Vulnerability-List.md) (30+ items)

 ## Code-based Testing Audit

 The SlowMist team adopts the strategy of "**White-box**" to conduct a complete security test on the project.